Welcome to SCC's Promise Scholarship!

-More than a promise…the Santiago Canyon College (SCC) Promise Scholarship helps first-time students complete their associate degree, transfer requirements, or workforce certificate(s) by accelerating paths to achieve success.
+More than a promise…the Santiago Canyon College (SCC) Promise Scholarship helps first-time college students complete their associate degree, transfer requirements, or workforce certificate(s) by accelerating paths to achieve success.
 We strive to provide a seamless transition into college and equip students with a supportive and engaging environment.

-SCC Promise Scholars will work with a First Year Support Mentor designed to offer insight into academic and social life at Santiago Canyon College and help introduce students to activities and events on campus.
-Mentors can also serve as an excellent resource for students as they begin navigating their way through college life.
-In addition, a Comprehensive Student Education Plan (CSEP) will be developed by an Academic Counselor.
-The CSEP is a personalized roadmap of every class required for you to complete your educational goal or program of study.
+- A Promise Scholar will also have priority to a counselor to develop a Comprehensive Student Education Plan (CSEP).
+The CSEP is a personalized roadmap of every class required to complete your educational goal or program of study.
 Knowing which courses to take will help save time and money!

 ELIGIBILITY & REQUIREMENTS

-- Be a resident of California or AB540 eligible
+- Be a resident of California or AB540 eligible.

-AS A FIRST-TIME COLLEGE STUDENT, YOU MUST MEET THESE STUDENT REQUIREMENTS AT THE END OF THE SEMESTER, TO RECEIVE YOUR SCC PROMISE SCHOLARSHIP:
+AS A FIRST-TIME COLLEGE STUDENT, YOU MUST MEET THESE STUDENT REQUIREMENTS AT THE END OF THE SEMESTER TO RECEIVE YOUR SCC PROMISE SCHOLARSHIP:

-- Meet with a Mentor in the First Year Support Center (Building E, Room 303) once each semester during your first year
+- Meet with a Mentor in the First Year Support Center (Building E, Room 303) once each semester during your first year.

 - Meet with a Counselor to develop your Comprehensive Student Education Plan (CSEP) to help you understand what courses you need to take to reach your educational goal.

 FREQUENTLY ASKED QUESTIONS

-1. What is the SCC Promise Scholarship?
+- What is the SCC Promise Scholarship?

-2. Who is eligible to receive the SCC Promise Scholarship?
+- Who is eligible to receive the SCC Promise Scholarship?

-3. Do I need to complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act application to be eligible for the Promise Scholarship?
+- Do I need to complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act application to be eligible for the Promise Scholarship?

-4. Do I need to apply for the SCC Promise Scholarship?
+- Do I need to apply for the SCC Promise Scholarship?

-5. Is there a deadline for students to apply for the SCC Promise Scholarship?
+- Is there a deadline for students to apply for the SCC Promise Scholarship?

-6. If I am eligible, how will I receive the $700 credit each semester?
+- If I am eligible, how will I receive the $700 credit each semester?

-Students that are eligible for the $1,400 yearly scholarship will have $700 credited to them through BankMobile at the end of each semester (Fall 2020/Spring 2021 & Fall 2021/Spring 2022).
+Students eligible for the $1,400 yearly scholarship will have $700 credited to them through BankMobile each semester (Fall 2023/Spring 2024 & Fall 2024/Spring 2025).

-7. What are the benefits of the SCC Promise Scholarship?
+- What are the benefits of the SCC Promise Scholarship?

-8. Are students with disabilities required to take 12 units?
+- Are students with disabilities required to take 12 units?

 PROCESS AND TIMELINE

-1. How can I start applying for the SCC Promise Scholarship?
+- How can I start applying for the SCC Promise Scholarship?

-2. How and when will I know that I'm eligible to receive the SCC Promise Scholarship?
+- How and when will I know that I'm eligible to receive the SCC Promise Scholarship?

 Yes, you must pay your tuition bill by the deadline to avoid being dropped due to non-payment.

-5. Where can I find out more information about the SCC Promise Scholarship?
+- Where can I find out more information about the SCC Promise Scholarship?